 At the moment, Safehouse is more about Demi (Lovato, a longtime friend and former Disney starlet with Nick) and I establishing ourselves as artists but also business people.
 Really, we’re taking that next step forward and trying to do all we can to continue to evolve and grow.
 It was the right next step for us to come together after our long friendship, and be able to build… a safe place for artists and ourselves, to create without fear and know that we’re protected.

-That sounds pretty analagous to our Diabetes Community itself as far as support and protection, don't you think?
+That sounds pretty analogous to our Diabetes Community itself as far as support and protection, don’t you think?